 Although existing court programs must be approved under these rules, the above requirements should not be construed to prevent existing dispute resolution programs from applying for approval.
 Review and action of the Commission will be accomplished as efficiently as possible, and every effort will be made to avoid imposing unnecessary burdens upon any court.
 Funding obtained through local collection of filing fee surcharges will be used for the administration and development of local programs and payment of staff.
 As specified in the Georgia Court-Connected Alternative Dispute Resolution Act (O.C.G.A. §§ 15-23-1 to -12), only local court programs that have been approved by and remain in good standing with the Commission on Dispute Resolution may collect local ADR filing fees.
-The Commission on Dispute Resolution reserves the right to request financial audits of the Boards of Trustees of the local court program under a Board's supervision is in compliance with the requirements of the Georgia Court-Connected Alternative Dispute Resolution Act and these ADR Rules and appendices.
+The Commission on Dispute Resolution reserves the right to request financial audits of the Boards of Trustees of the local Funds for the Administration of Alternative Dispute Resolution Programs to ensure that the local court program under a Board's supervision is in compliance with the requirements of the Georgia Court-Connected Alternative Dispute Resolution Act and these ADR Rules and appendices.
 Appropriate administrative fees may be charged by the Georgia Office of Dispute Resolution for technical assistance and training.